 - Joining the Professional Standards Committee — not currently taking applications.

-- Joining the Young Lawyers Committee — not currently taking applications.
+- Joining a Segment Committee (Government Lawyers or Young Lawyers) — not currently taking applications.

 The Special Interest Committees are not currently taking applications for membership.